Best Practice

 Moreover, cohort studies often require large sample sizes, especially when studying rare outcomes.
 As the sample size grows, so does the complexity of managing the data and the cost of the study.
 Therefore, the trade-off between the study's comprehensiveness and its feasibility becomes a key concern.

-Data quality is another area where cohort studies both excel and face challenges.
+Data quality is another area that researchers conducting cohort studies must consider.
 On one hand, researchers have the opportunity to carefully plan their data collection methods, optimizing for quality and relevance to the research question.

 On the other hand, especially in retrospective cohort studies, researchers are sometimes limited to using existing data.
 This can introduce challenges such as data inconsistency, as researchers have no control over how the original data was collected.